NorthStateSoftware/NorthStateFramework-csharp/README.md

 a.
 Build Requirements
 ---------------------
-* The NSF in C# requires microsoftw .NET 2.0 for compilation.
+* The NSF in C# requires Microsoft .NET 2.0 for compilation.
 * The solution provided is compatible with Visual Studio 8.
 * <a href="http://www.doxygen.org/">Doxygen</a> is required to build the documentation.
 (Optional)

 b.
 Building the Software
 ------------------------
 * Open the file NorthStateFrameworkInC#Development.sln within Visual Studio.
-* Choose either Debug or Release build configuraitons.
+* Choose either Debug or Release build configurations.
 * Build the code from the IDE
 * Output will be placed in the Build directory
 	* Executables will be created for the test project each of the example projects